SpudGunMan/meshing-around/README.md

 Store and forward-like message re-play with `messages`, and there is a repeater module for dual radio bots to cross post messages.
 Messages are also logged locally to disk.

-There is a small collection of games to play like DopeWars or Lemonade Stand and BlackJack to name a few, issuing `games` displays help
+There is a small collection of games to play like DopeWars, Lemonade Stand, and BlackJack or VideoPoker to name a few, issuing `games` displays help

 The bot can also be used to monitor a radio frequency and let you know when high SNR RF activity is seen.
 Using Hamlib(rigctld) to watch the S meter on a connected radio.
 You can send alerts to channels when a frequency is detected for 20 seconds within the thresholds set in config.ini